 Recent Destructive Hurricanes in Louisiana

-- August 26-September 5, 2021: Hurricane Ida – category four – $75.25 billion in damages
+- August 26-September 5, 2021 – Hurricane Ida – category four – $75.25 billion dollars in damage

-- October 24-30, 2020: Hurricane Zeta – category three -$4.4 billion in damages
+- October 24-30, 2020: Hurricane Zeta – category three -$4.4 billion

-- October 4-12, 2020: Hurricane Delta – category two – $3.09 billion in damages
+- October 4-12, 2020: Hurricane Delta – category two – $3.09 billion

-- August 20-29, 2020: Hurricane Laura – category four – $17.7 billion in damages
+- August 20-29, 2020: Hurricane Laura – category four – $17.7 billion

-- July 11-19, 2019: Hurricane Barry – category one – $600 million in damages
+- July 11-19, 2019: Hurricane Barry – category one – $600 million

-- October 4-11, 2017: Hurricane Nate – category one $787 million in damages
+- October 4-11, 2017: Hurricane Nate – category one $787 million

-- August 17-September 2, 2017: Hurricane Harvey – category four – $124 billion in damages
+- August 17-September 2, 2017: Hurricane Harvey – category four – $124 billion

-- August 21-September 3, 2012: Hurricane Isaac – category one– $3.11 billion in damages
+- August 21-September 3, 2012: Hurricane Isaac – category one– $3.11 billion

-- November 4-12, 2009: Hurricane Ida – category two – $11.4 million in damages
+- November 4-12, 2009: Hurricane Ida – category two – $11.4 million

-- September 1-15, 2008: Hurricane Ike – category four – $38 billion in damages
+- September 1-15, 2008: Hurricane Ike – category four – $38 billion

-- August 25-September7, 2008: Hurricane Gustav – category four – $8.31 billion in damages
+- August 25-September 7, 2008: Hurricane Gustav – category four – $8.31 billion

 How a Hurricane Damage Lawyer in Louisiana Can Help

-- Proving the damages you suffered
+- Proving the losses you suffered

 - Getting your documents in order